 Once I started cracking black walnuts from trees in Wisconsin, I noticed that some had yellow streaks.
 Terrified of the nuts being rancid, I threw plenty of them out.
 That was a mistake.
 Referring back to rancid nuts, if your black walnuts are rancid, you will definitely know.

-As far as I can tell, the yellow streaking is a harmless anomaly (Sam Thayer said it might be related to temperature somehow) but, if you know the science behind yellow streaking in black walnuts, let me know.
-Rest assured though, I've eaten plenty of nuts with yellow streaks, and they're just as delicious as other black walnuts.
+As far as I can tell, the yellow streaking is a harmless anomaly (Sam Thayer said it might be related to temperature) but, if you know the science behind yellow streaking in black walnuts, let me know.
+Rest assured, I've eaten plenty of nuts with yellow streaks, and they're just as delicious as other black walnuts.

 Uses for cracked nut shells and scrap

-Every morning while I drink my coffee, I get to witness the dance of birds and squirrels who come to feast on the goodness still left in the shells—it's a great way to share your harvest!
+Every morning I get to witness the birds and squirrels who come to feast on the nuts left in the shells—it's a great way to share your harvest!

 Squirrel bait